ramonvanalteren/jenkinsapi-old/README.rst

 * Username/password auth support for jenkins instances with auth turned on
 * Ability to script jenkins installation including plugins

-For a full documentation spec of what this library support see: http://jenkinsapi.readthedocs.io/en/latest/index.html
+For a full documentation spec of what this library supports see: http://jenkinsapi.readthedocs.io/en/latest/index.html

 Python versions
 ---------------